To be eligible for student employment, students must:

 - University policy prohibits the hiring of a student who is related to the faculty or staff member serving as the hiring authority for the position involved.

-- Students 17 years of age or younger must have a work permit on file with Human Resources & Diversity each time they are hired.
+- Students 17 years of age or younger must submit a work permit to Human Resources & Diversity each time they are hired.

 Maximum Hours of Work

 During the Fall and Spring semesters, a student may not exceed 25 hours per week in total hours.
 This means students who are working in more than one department must monitor their hours to ensure they do not exceed the 25 hours per-week limit.
 International students are limited by law to 20 hours per week during the Fall and Spring semesters.
 All students may work up to 40 hours per week during the summer and the weeks when there is not a full schedule of classes.
 Please refer to this ACA Calendar.